JakeCooper/Tassel/README.md

 ## Raison D'etre (Why this exists)

-withStyle is designed to be 3 things:
+Tophat is designed to be 3 things:
 - Simple
 - Flexible
 - Legible